Duality Symmetry and Anomaly for Gravitational Waves in Curved Spacetime: Introduction

 \section{Introduction}

 Symmetries have always played a fundamental role in theoretical physics, serving as guiding principles in the construction of physical theories.
 Conservation laws, as described by Noether’s theorem, have been essential to our understanding of both particle physics and gravity.
-Among many examples, one that often flies under the radar is the electric-magnetic duality symmetry in free Maxwell theory.
-In its continuous version, this symmetry has recently been linked to a chiral symmetry, a concept traditionally associated with fermionic fields \cite{Agullo:2018nfv}.
+Among many examples, one that often flies under the radar is the electric-magnetic duality symmetry in free Maxwell theory\footnote{ The symmetry has also been extended to the non-linear regime in \cite{Avetisyan:2021heg}.}.
+In its continuous $U(1)$ version, this symmetry has recently been linked to a chiral symmetry, a concept traditionally associated with fermionic fields \cite{Agullo:2018nfv}.

-However, it is well known that classical symmetries may not survive quantization, giving rise to so-called quantum anomalies \cite{alma991005794549706258}.
+However, it is well known that classical Noether symmetries may not survive quantization, giving rise to so-called quantum anomalies \cite{alma991005794549706258}.
 These were first uncovered by Adler, Bell, and Jackiw in the context of the pion decay puzzle \cite{Adler:1969gk,Bell:1969ts}.
 They showed that the classical chiral symmetry of a massless Dirac field is broken at the quantum level when coupled to an electromagnetic background.
 A similar anomaly arises when a massless Dirac field interacts with a classical gravitational background \cite{Kimura:1969iwz,Delbourgo:1972xb,Eguchi:1976db}.
 Interestingly, this quantum effect is closely connected to particle production in strong backgrounds—both gravitational and electromagnetic \cite{PhysRevD.100.085014, Domcke:2019qmm,Navarro-Salas:2021sex,Navarro-Salas:2022zeq, PhysRevD.108.105025}.
 A prototypical case that combines both is the Schwinger effect in de Sitter space \cite{Bastero-Gil:2025jio}.
 For recent advances in particle production from electromagnetic fields, see also \cite{Fedotov:2022ely,Pla:2020tpq,Alvarez-Dominguez:2023ten} and references therein.

 More recently, it has been shown that electric-magnetic duality transformations are also anomalous provided the electromagnetic fields propagate in a nontrivial gravitational background \cite{Agullo:2016lkj,Agullo:2017pyg,Agullo:2018iya,Agullo:2018nfv,delRio:2020cmv,PhysRevD.104.065012, PhysRevD.108.044052}.
 To arrive at this result, Maxwell’s theory was reformulated in terms of self-dual and anti-self-dual variables.
 In this framework, duality transformations become formally analogous to chiral transformations of massless spin-$1/2$ Dirac fields, leading to a spin-1 generalization of the chiral anomaly.
 This naturally raises the question: What happens to gravitational waves, i.e., massless spin-2 fields, in such backgrounds?